be-opinionated/lint-trap/README.md

 any of that fixing itself, but rather install and run the appropriate tools to do so for the user and commit those changes back into the repository.

+### Why not use pre-commit?

+You should use [pre-commit](https://pre-commit.com/)!
+In fact, one way to use `lint-trap` is to run `pre-commit` against all files in the repository.
+Lint-trap is meant to complement the use of pre-commit by running automatic fixes in your CI that may be inappropriate to include in a pre-commit hook (perhaps due to the time it takes to run).
+If you can feasibly use pre-commit instead of lint-trap, you absolutely should!

 ## Development

 This is in very early development.
 If you want to use it, make sure you